azeemade/tms/README.md

 ## Authentication

-This API uses [Laravel Sanctum/JWT/Laravel Passport] for authentication.
-To access protected endpoints, you need to include a valid authentication token in the request headers.
+This API uses [PHPOpenSourceSaver\JWTAuth\Contracts\JWTSubject] for authentication.
+To access protected endpoints, you need to include a valid JWT token in the request headers.

 ## Testing